-Board Chair Roger Tovar pointed out the importance of FIU in Miami and how individuals, other universities, and companies want to be here.
+Board Chair Roger Tovar pointed out the importance of FIU being located in Miami and how individuals, other universities, and companies want to be there.
+He encouraged thinking outside of the box to be relevant and impactful.
 He mentioned athletics and a focus on what can be done to be more relevant.
-Board Chair Tovar mentioned the work of Dr. Diana Azzam and commented the community impact.
+He emphasized the importance of having a sense of urgency with goals that are being set for the University.
+Chair Tovar mentioned the work of Dr. Diana Azzam and commented on how impressed he was by the Azzam lab and its impact on the community.
 He encouraged finding ways to invest in more projects like the work of Dr. Azzam.
-He mentioned assessing the return on investment for positions currently filled in the University.
+He mentioned assessing the return on investment for positions currently filled in the University prior to hiring to fill open positions.
 He also encouraged compensating employees when they are doing a great job.
-He stressed the idea of being collaborative.
-He mentioned FIU Law and the opportunity for investment.
+He stressed the idea of being collaborative and listening to the needs of different departments.
+He mentioned FIU Law and the opportunity for investment to push it forward since the law school is already doing well in the rankings.
 He encouraged delegating tasks and being surrounded with individuals that help facilitate that.
-Board Chair Tovar touched upon the concept of environmental resilience and commented on pythons in the everglades and the environmental impact they are having as a potential research project that FIU can focus on.
+Chair Tovar touched upon the concept of environmental resilience and commented on pythons in the everglades and the environmental impact they are having as a potential research project that FIU can focus on to solve the problem.

 Trustee Alexander P. Sutton mentioned undergraduate research and increasing preparation and opportunities for undergraduate students.
+He asked if there was a focus on undergraduate research in the strategic plan.
 Provost Bejar explained that it is part of the conversation under the FIU experience pillar.
+She added that university leadership is considering having faculty fellows focus on undergraduate research.
 Trustee Noël C. Barengo commented on the FIU experience pillar and the importance of creating easily identifiable recognition for the University.
 He mentioned recent local and international efforts to promote FIU at community events.
-Trustee Alan Gonzalez expressed that sports (athletics) can impact university affinity.
+Trustee Alan Gonzalez expressed that sports can impact university affinity.
 He emphasized the importance of maintaining a focus on academics.
 Trustee Gonzalez mentioned business partnerships and the impact that paid program internships for students has on their education and future careers.

 Committee Chair Sarnoff supported the idea mentioned by Board Chair Tovar regarding eliminating the pythons that are invading the Florida Everglades.
-He touched upon the concept succession planning.
+He touched upon the concept of hiring individuals that are smart and creating that succession plan as a result of these choices.
 Committee Chair Sarnoff expressed that the university administration has done a great job at capturing and telling the story of FIU over the past two (2) years.
-He reinforced the idea mentioned by Trustee Gonzalez regarding paid internships for undergraduate students.
+He reinforced the idea mentioned by Trustee Gonzalez regarding paid internships for undergraduate students to ensure that they are able to graduate on time.